prashaant1926/rl-infrastructure-applications-comparison-study/notes/sections/concept.md

-This research aims to analyze the relative value creation potential between developing foundational reinforcement learning (RL) infrastructure versus building domain-specific RL applications.
-The study will examine key bottlenecks, market needs, and growth opportunities in both areas.

-On the infrastructure side, we'll evaluate the current limitations of RL training environments, simulation platforms, and development frameworks that are hindering broader adoption.
-This includes analyzing needs around compute efficiency, environment fidelity, reproducibility, and ease of deployment.

-For applications, we'll focus on three high-potential domains: algorithmic trading, healthcare operations, and industrial automation.
-The research will assess technical requirements, regulatory constraints, and market readiness in each vertical to determine where RL solutions can create the most immediate value.
+# Concept

+## Research Idea

+A comprehensive research study comparing the impact and opportunities in reinforcement learning infrastructure development versus domain-specific applications, with focus on financial trading, healthcare, and industrial systems.

+[This section will be enhanced by Oslo]